• Skip to primary navigation

 Homemade Corn Tortillas

-There’s something magical about making corn tortillas from scratch — the warmth of the masa, the smell of corn on a hot pan, and that first little puff that makes you smile.
-It’s simple, humble, and deeply comforting.
-With just three ingredients and a bit of patience, you can make soft, authentic corn tortillas right in your own kitchen.
+There’s something magical about making corn tortillas from scratch.
+The warmth of the masa, the smell of corn on a hot pan, and that first little puff.
+With just three ingredients and a little patience, you can make soft, authentic tortillas at home.

 Freshly hand-shaped tortillas resting on a traditional Costa Rican cloth, with tomatoes in the background.